SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 The Solace Virtual Message Router (VMR) provides enterprise-grade messaging capabilities deployable in any computing environment.
 The VMR provides the same rich feature set as Solace’s proven hardware appliances, with the same open protocol support, APIs and common management.
 The VMR can be deployed in the datacenter or natively within all popular private and public clouds.

+VMRs can either be deployed as a 3 node HA cluster or a single node.
+For simple test environments that need to validate application functionality, a single instance will suffice.
+Note that in production or any environment where message loss can not be tolerated, an HA cluster is required.

 ## How to Deploy a VMR onto Kubernetes

 This is a 5 step process: